 On October 8th, 2016, Seb Barnett passed away by choosing to end their own life.
 Seb was an acquaintance and inspiration to me from Wilderness Awareness School.
 Our paths crossed when I was an Anake with the 2012-13 class and they, an Anake alumni, were the outreach coordinator for the program.
-I did not know Seb quite as well as many who far more deeply now mourn them, particularly in this season of the ancestors, but I knew them well enough and with such positive memories that I was considerably shocked and in tears the night I got the news a few weeks ago.
+I did not know Seb quite as well as others who now mourn them, particularly in this season of the ancestors, but I knew them well enough and with such positive memories that I was considerably shocked and in tears the night I got the news a few weeks ago.

 Seb identified as genderqueer.
 Roughly speaking, it is a gender identity in which a person feels such affinity for the feminine and masculine energies that they prefer the pronouns they, their and them in place of his or her and so forth.
 I have known other genderqueer friends through Wilderness Awareness School and their friendship has been a great honor and spiritual inspiration to me and many.
 The news of Seb’s death hits particularly hard in our communities where naturalist rewilding education, earth-based spirituality, art and diverse gender expressions interconnect.

 I remember Seb as a modern day Shaman, an artist, a teacher, a grief-worker, and a deeply soulful creature.
 Memories of sharing good conversation, wildcrafting plant dyes at kids’ summer camps under the Western Redcedar canopy, walking along the edges of wetland habitat together come back to me now.
 Their green hair, magical body adornments, and strong sense of the numinous stand out in my memory.
 The night I heard about their death, it was the only thing I could do to pour out my honor and sorrow for them into verse.
 I have the bardic energy in me, I know, and I hope that it will be an honor to Seb’s spirit.

 Seb, our Shaman, our Ancestor.